wpreimes/io_utils/README.rst

 A longer description of your project goes here...

+.. _pyscaffold-notes:

 Note
 ====

-This project has been set up using PyScaffold 3.2.2.
+This project has been set up using PyScaffold 4.0.1.
 For details and usage information on PyScaffold see https://pyscaffold.org/.